Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/port_security.md

-# Port Security
+# Port security

-Port security allows user to configure each switch port with a list of unique MAC addresses; limit network access to autho- rized MAC addresses; detect, prevent, and log unauthorized access of devices on individual ports; and limit the number of MACs learned.
+Port security allows user to configure each switch port with a list of unique MAC addresses; limit network access to authorized MAC addresses; detect, prevent, and log unauthorized access of devices on individual ports; and limit the number of MACs learned.

 Intrusion detection enables a device to notify the user or shutdown the port in the case of a violation, and a timer can be configured to allow auto-recovery of ports shutdown in a violation state to come back up after the timer expires.